-1. Re-alignment of Lift 12 - The upper terminal of Lift 12 is currently located just inside the northern boundary of the Intensive Use Area, and just to the south of the 29.0 acre area proposed for reclassification.
-A re-alignment of the chairlift will leave the bottom terminal in place, but move the upper terminal to a high point within the lands proposed for reclassification.
+1. Re-alignment of Lift 12 - The upper terminal of Lift 12 is currently located just inside the northern boundary of the Intensive Use Area, and just to the south of the 29.0 area proposed for reclassification.
+A re-alignment of the chairlift will involve moving the bottom terminal uphill approximately 125 feet on private land, and moving the upper terminal to a high point within the lands proposed for reclassification.
 This relocation was chosen because it will allow the alpine ski trails that are also proposed for this location to be constructed at a suitable grade and orientation relative to other approved trails in this vicinity.